kevin-tofu/scikit-topt/paper/paper.md

 For finite element matrix assembly, it uses Scikit-FEM[@skfem], which also contains no compiled components.

 Furthermore, Scikit-topt visualizes parameter transitions and material density evolution through Matplotlib[@hunter2007] and PyVista[@sullivan2019pyvista].
-This makes it easy to conduct parameter studies and compare optimization algorithms—potentially making it useful for integration with modern approaches involving machine learning.

 Scikit-topt implements topology optimization algorithms based on the density method, and currently supports the following features: